abpframework/abp/docs/en/Community-Articles/2022-04-06-Concurrency-Check-in-ABP-Based-Applications/POST.md

 abp new Acme.BookStore -t app -csf
 ```

 After running the above command, our project boilerplate will be downloaded.
-Then we can open the solution and start to the development.
+Then we can open the solution and start the development.

 ## Starting the Development